Skip to content Skip to sidebar Skip to footer

-10 Places in India That Feel Like Europe During the Monsoon (And Where to Stay)
+10 Places in India That Feel Like Europe in August 2026 (And Where to Stay)

 If you’ve ever scrolled through photos of the Scottish Highlands or the Swiss Alps and sighed, here’s something worth knowing: some of the most breathtaking places in India pull off the same visual magic — especially when the monsoon rolls in.
 Mist-draped valleys, emerald meadows, vine-covered colonial architecture, and cobblestone lanes that could make you forget you’re still on the subcontinent.
 No visa.
 No 14-hour flight.
 Just India, dressed in its most cinematic season.